Affordable Care Act

 Financial Assistance to Help Pay for Health Insurance

 If you make less than a certain dollar amount per year, you may qualify for tax credits or cost-sharing subsidies to help pay for insurance.
 Keep in mind, these tax credits are only available if you buy insurance through your state’s Health Insurance Marketplace.

 Insurers may no longer drop or limit coverage for people who choose to participate in clinical trials.

 - Insurance companies cannot take away coverage when you get sick because of unintentional mistakes on an application.

 - Health plans can no longer have dollar limits on how much coverage you get in a lifetime for most benefits.
-In 2014, all annual dollar limits will be banned, with the exception of a few plans that existed before March 23, 2010.
+Annual dollar limits are banned, with the exception of grandfathered plans that existed before March 23, 2010.

-- Starting in 2014, all non-grandfathered plans will be required to limit the amount of out-of-pocket expenses you pay in a year.
+- All non-grandfathered plans are required to limit the amount of out-of-pocket expenses you pay in a year.
 Non-grandfathered plans are health insurance plans that were new after March 23, 2010, or have lost their grandfathered status by making a substantial change to the plan.

 Right to Appeal

 The Affordable Care Act gives everyone the right to appeal their insurance company’s coverage decision and provides them information and assistance.
 This offers you more control over your healthcare decisions.